Back to Blog

 Why Gas Station Gauges Are Unreliable

 Gas station air pumps have gauges that are often dirty, damaged, or inaccurate.
 They're used by hundreds of people daily and aren't calibrated regularly.
 The gauge might show 35 PSI when pressure is actually 32 PSI.
 Relying on these gauges leads to under-inflation or over-inflation.
 Home tools provide better accuracy.
+If this is part of your decision process, How to Use a Toonie to Check Your Tire Tread Depth in 60 Seconds can help.

 Choosing a Tire Pressure Gauge